BlackEnd1ess/GTAV-Online-MOD-MENU-Game-Crash-Protection/README.md

 # GTAV-Online-MOD-MENU-Game-Crash-Protection

+# GTAV_NetShield_SUPERSTRICT -> (27.06.2026): If you decide to adopt the method of blocking everything and allowing only outbound traffic to the relays, I recommend using the "superstrict" variant I have provided for this purpose.
+It allows you to see whether you are currently communicating with the relay or if a loss of connectivity might be imminent.
+Please note that this method is very unstable, so you shouldn't stray too far from the other players, as you might end up out of communication range.
+This method should not be used as a permanent setting for gameplay, but only as a temporary protective shield.

 # V2.0 -> (18.06.2026) UPDATE!
 by enable RELAY_ONLY you can probaly hide you IP behind Rockstars relay-servers and force NAT type to STRICT.
 This means that peering between you and the player is prevented, and all data traffic is routed via a relay.